 After they incapacitate their prey with the strength of their blow, they will pin them to the ocean floor with their heads to continue feeding.
 The adults are rarely hunted, but their main predator is the killer whale.

 Although this species is labeled as the most dangerous of the nine hammerheads, humans aren’t their normal prey.
 There have been human attacks, however.
 All 16 of the attacks were non-fatal, but generally great hammerheads are just highly curious of divers like many other shark species.

 5. Sand Shark

 Sand tiger sharks are also known as gray nurse sharks and ragged-tooth sharks.
 They are often spotted near the ocean floor.
 Their name is derived from the fact that they migrate toward shorelines and are often seen by surfers.
 They live in warm waters throughout the world.
 In total, there are three species of sand sharks which also include smalltooth sand tigers and bigeye sand tigers.
 The largest smalltooth sand tigers are about 15 feet long and weigh around 600 lbs.

 Their hunting habits are quite unique.
 Sand tiger sharks collect air in their stomach from above the surface and become buoyant.
 This buoyancy allows sand tiger sharks to sit virtually completely still and approach prey undetected.

 Similar to other shark species, they can detect electrical currents produced by prey with electroreceptors in their snouts.
 (Sharks’ smelling abilities are ranked in the top ten of the entire animal kingdom, including those on water and land.)

-Sand tiger sharks are also a night-hunter and during the day they’re basically inactive.
-Their diet consists of mostly small fish but they also eats crustaceans and squid as well.
-Although humans aren’t their normal prey, sand tiger sharks are on record having attacked 36 humans with no fatalities.
+Sand tiger sharks are also night hunters and during the day they’re basically inactive.
+Their diet consists of mostly small fish but they also eat crustaceans and squid as well.
+Although humans aren’t their normal prey, sand tiger sharks are on record for having attacked 36 humans with no fatalities.

 4. Blacktip Shark